 That may just be my expectation, but it is there nonetheless.

-Inspired by the fact that pork shoulder were on sale and my own laziness (as is so often the case), I decided to put together a catch-as-catch can spread of pulled pork and slaw that guests could help themselves to, as either sliders or on corn chips, as and when they desired, while also feeding the mister and I a supper.
+Inspired by the fact that pork shoulder was on sale and my own laziness (as is so often the case), I decided to put together a catch-as-catch can spread of pulled pork and slaw that guests could help themselves to, as either sliders or on corn chips, as and when they desired, while also feeding the mister and I a supper.

 In hindsight, I feel like a bit of a super-genius not only because the spread took very little effort to put together, but also because it turned out to be a really, really cheap way of serving people a lot of tum-warming and delicious food.
 It helped greatly that the pork shoulders I bought were discounted further by $5 each – I paid the whopping total of $20 for 5 kilos of meat – because I purchased them two days before their best before dates, so the total cost of food per person came in just under $3.